Contacting the police (emergency and non-emergency)

 I have intelligence about a crime – who should I contact?

-Please continue to contact the police on the details listed above.
-If it is an emergency call 999 or for non emergencies use the online contact options where possible.
+Please continue to contact Devon and Cornwall Police on the details listed above for non-emergencies.
+If it is an emergency situation, always call 999

-You can also report crime and intelligence anonymously via Crimestoppers either by calling 0800 555111 or by using their online reporting system at www.crimestoppers-uk.org
+You can also report crime and intelligence anonymously via Crimestoppers either by calling 0800 555111 or by using their online reporting system at crimestoppers-uk.org